Daredevil (film): Filming

-Filming began March 2002.
+Filming began in March 2002.
 Fox wanted to start filming in Canada in order to save money.
 This plan was contended by Johnson, and the film's cinematographer, Ericson Core, after they found a preferred area for shooting around downtown Los Angeles' Arcade Building.
-Core noted that the appeal came from the "beautiful, old brick buildings and great rooftops," which they felt was perfect for a depiction of Hell's Kitchen, Manhattan, in comparison to the studio's choice where the filming would be done in Montreal or Vancouver.
-Due to their insistence, coupled with Ben Affleck's disinterest in filming in Canada (after having filmed there for his previous film, The Sum of All Fears) they were able to change the studio's mind.
+Core noted that the appeal came from the "beautiful, old brick buildings and great rooftops," which they felt was perfect for a depiction of Hell's Kitchen, Manhattan, in comparison to the studio's choice, where the filming would be done in Montreal or Vancouver.
+Due to their insistence, coupled with Ben Affleck's disinterest in filming in Canada (after having filmed there for his previous film, The Sum of All Fears), they were able to change the studio's mind.

 A side-by-side view of the scene from the Guardian Devil graphic novel, and the film.
-Several scenes were taken shot-for-shot of comic books.
+Several scenes were taken shot-for-shot from comic books.

 When the look of the film was being decided, Mark Steven Johnson opted to use direct scenes from the Daredevil comics.
 Joe Quesada's artistic take in Guardian Devil (Daredevil vol. 2, #1–#8) was an influence on the film, with Johnson noting that they would "literally take out a scene from the comic book that Joe did [...]
 Here's Daredevil on the cross, you know, it's that scene from 'Guardian Devil'.
 You just shoot that."
 Throughout the film, Ben Affleck had to wear "cataract milky-blue" contacts, which would effectively make him blind.
 This was considered great by Johnson, as it would aid his performance.

-The sound plays an integral part in the film, as the superhero relies on it in order to form his 'sonar sense'.
-Post-production sound was done by supervising sound editor John Larsen and sound designer Steve Boeddeker and is heard taking place immediately after Matt's optic nerve is seen mutating.
-The mutating of the nerve was done by Rhythm and Hues Studios, who also worked on the sonar-sense which became referred to as the "shadow world".
-Shadow world was made using just CGI except in a scene where Elektra and Matt Murdock are in the rain, which was done using CGI over film.
+The sound plays an integral part in the film, as the superhero relies on it to form his 'sonar sense'.
+Post-production sound was done by supervising sound editor John Larsen and sound designer Steve Boeddeker, and is heard taking place immediately after Matt's optic nerve is seen mutating.
+The mutating of the nerve was done by Rhythm and Hues Studios, who also worked on the sonar-sense, which became referred to as the "shadow world".
+The shadow world was made using just CGI except in a scene where Elektra and Matt Murdock are in the rain, which was done using CGI over film.